Vikings wide receiver Jones charged with domestic assault

 Jones also is charged with felony theft and a gross misdemeanor count of interfering with an emergency call.

-Vikings General Manager Rick Spielman said in a statement Wednesday that the team was aware of the situation and gathering more information.
+Vikings general manager Rick Spielman said in a statement Wednesday that the team was aware of the situation and gathering more information.
+After Minnesota wrapped up the preseason Thursday night with a 13-3 victory in Tennessee, coach Mike Zimmer said the Vikings will discuss the situation Friday.
+NFL teams must cut their rosters to 53 by Saturday afternoon.

 The 25-year-old Jones spent last year on the Vikings’ practice squad and is vying for one of 53 roster spots.
 He’s suspended for the first four games of the season for violating the league’s performance-enhancing drug policy.